 The Constitution is quite clear.
 It requires government officials to abide by a strict standard of religious neutrality and respectful tolerance of the religious beliefs of Americans.
 As Justice Kennedy explained in the Supreme Court’s 2018 NIFLA decision: “Government must not be allowed to force persons to express a message contrary to their deepest convictions.
 Freedom of speech secures freedom of thought and belief.”

-As Melissa and her family enter the homestretch of this 7-year journey, they need your support now more than ever to help them finish the fight.
+As Melissa and her family continue this 9-year journey, they need your support now more than ever to help them finish the fight.

 They have remained remarkably strong throughout the process, in a true testament to the character of Melissa and her husband Aaron.
 As Melissa puts it: “Whenever I ask myself if I would do it all over again, the answer is always yes—yes I would.
 Standing firm by my beliefs, and living out those beliefs, is that important to me.”